 The psychological services at Vivid Health are dedicated to providing the highest quality psychological services to children and their families.
-Clinicians are either psychologists or psychological associates registered with the College of Psychologists of Ontario and are qualified to evaluate, diagnose and treat a range of emotional, academic and interpersonal challenges.
-Psychological assessments, educational assessments, counseling and therapy are available to children, teens and their families.
+Our clinicians are psychologists with the College of Psychologists of Ontario and are qualified to evaluate, diagnose and treat a range of emotional, academic and interpersonal challenges.
+Psychological and educational assessments, counseling and therapy are available to children, teens and their families.
 Individual therapy and counseling support is available to children, teens and adults.
 As our clinicians are regulated health professionals, services are covered by most extended health insurance plans.

 Child Psychology & Assessments